mikroskeem/haste-server/about.md

 ## Basic Usage

-Type what you want me to see, click "Save", and then copy the URL.
+Type what you want me to see, click "save", and then copy the URL.
 Send that URL to someone and they'll see what you see.

-To make a new entry, click "New" (or type 'control + n')
+To make a new entry, click "new" (or type 'C+n')

 ## From the Console